rohit12crj/Study-Notes/Python/notes.md

 Used Python Script to disable keys of IAM users which are more than 90 days old & create new keys and inform them to users .
 Runs once every week using eventbridge .
 New keys are never mailed to users . instead keys are stored in Secrets Manager & end users can retrieve them using awscli

 Non prod EC2 to stop on weekends ( Used Cron Jons ( Runs every Saturday & Monday ) in Eventbridge & lamnda functions )

+what are generators in python ?

+Python File handling

+In Python, files can be processed without loading them into memory by iterating over the file object, reading in chunks, or using generators.
+This allows streaming large files efficiently with constant memory usage.

+with open("/var/log/app.log") as f:
+    for line in f:
+        if "ERROR" in line:
+            send_to_cloudwatch(line)

+Always use with open() → avoids file descriptor leaks Prefer text streaming for logs
+Prefer chunked reads for binary data
+Combine with generators for clean pipelines